-Staying up to date with the newest trends is NOT your forte.
-You are busy running your business and it’s hard enough to keep up with what’s new, let alone implement them in your own messaging strategy.
+Staying up to date with the newest trends may NOT be your forte.
+You are busy running your business and it’s hard enough to keep up with the latest marketing tactics, let alone implement them in your own messaging strategy.

 Thinking up new and engaging social media content ideas can be difficult.
 Browse these ideas and implement as you see fit!